keirthana/anbox-cloud-docs/tutorial/stream-client.md

 To run the stream client service application, we need to set the necessary environment variables and execute the service via flask.

-When installing and initialising the appliance, we would have configured the private IP address of the machine running the appliance.
+When installing and initializing the appliance, we would have configured the private IP address of the machine running the appliance.
 The gateway API is accessible on the local listen address of the appliance on port `9031/tcp`.
 So that's the IP address and port we use in the GATEWAY_URL.

 For the `GATEWAY_API_TOKEN`, use the access token you noted earlier in {ref}`sec-create-access-token`.